- Current situation

-In response to the Russian attack on Ukraine, which violated international law, the German Federal Ministry of Education and Research (BMBF) announced a fundamental change in its cooperation policy with Russia on its website at the end of February.
-For details on the changes in the cooperation with Belarus and the Russian Federation visit the BMBF's website.
+In response to the Russian attack on Ukraine, which violated international law, the German Federal Ministry of Education and Research (BMBF) announced a fundamental change in its cooperation policy with Russia in a statment on 25 February 2022.
+The website has since been updated:

 Cooperation with the Eastern Partnership countries Armenia, Azerbaijan, Georgia, and the Republic of Moldova in the field of research policy is of exceptional importance to Germany in the search for solutions to the global challenges of the 21st century.
 The political framework is based on interlinked strategies at both European and national level to intensify cooperation.

 - The Eastern Partnership is intensifying relations between the EU and its strategically important near neighbours – which are located between the East and West but look towards the EU on many issues – and putting them on a new basis.
 The resulting strengthening of these regions and their links to the West, especially in research and education, are goals shared by Germany and the European Neighbourhood Policy.